sfgeekgit/pizza_empire/DEVELOPER_NOTES.md

 To reset: Settings gear icon (bottom-left) → Hard Reset

+### Claude Code (.claudeignore)
+Minimal ignore list to reduce AI assistant costs.
+Only ignores `node_modules/`, `dist/`, `.vite/`, and `CHANGELOG.md`.
+Keeps all framework features (bars, particles, achievements, etc.) accessible so Claude Code can discover and use them.

 ### TypeScript Errors
 If you see TS errors but game works, it's usually safe to ignore during prototyping.
 Run `npm run build` before production to catch real issues.